glebremniov/glebremniov/README.md

 ## Hi there 👋

 My name is **Gleb Remniov** (or **Hleb Ramniou** from the Belarussian language).
-I'm a java software engineer from Belarus, but currently living in Vilnus, Lithuania.
+I'm a java software engineer from Belarus, but currently living ~~la vida loca~~ in Vilnus, Lithuania.

 #### Here are some facts about me
 - My primary stack is Java and related backend techologies.